Dr Angeliki Kerasidou

 BA, MA, MSt, DPhil

-Angeliki Kerasidou is a Research Fellow at the Wellcome Centre for Ethics and Humanities and Researcher in Global Health Ethics at the Ethox Centre, University of Oxford.
+Angeliki Kerasidou is a Senior Researcher in Bioethics at the Ethox Centre and a Research Fellow at the Wellcome Centre for Ethics and Humanities and Researcher, University of Oxford.
 She studied theology and philosophy in Greece, Germany and the UK, and received her DPhil in 2009 from Oxford University.

 Angeliki’s research focuses on ethical issues that arise from the introduction of new technologies to, and the effect of socio-economic changes, on global health research and clinical practice.
 Using philosophical analysis and empirical research, she is examining the ways in which these factors impact on the theory and the practice of professional ethics for biomedical researchers and healthcare staff.
 In her current project, Angeliki is looking at the effects of austerity policies on doctors’ and nurses’ everyday practice, but also how these policies affect the moral character of these professions as a whole.
-She also investigates how the introduction of genomics and big data research methods in the clinic blurs the line between research and care, necessitating a reassessment of the obligations of researchers and healthcare practitioners.
+She also investigates how the introduction of AI, genomics and big data research in healthcare necessitates a reassessment of professional values for researchers and healthcare practitioners.

 She provides ethics advice and consultation to global health research projects.
 She currently acts as the Ethics Advisor for two malaria vaccines projects, OptiMalVax, and MultiVivax.
 Previously, she worked closely with the Malaria Genomics Epidemiology Project (MalariaGEN), where she provided ethics advice and conducted original research on issues such as the ethics of returning genomics results, the ethics of data sharing, and the ethics of collaboration.
 Angeliki was part of the ELSI Group for the 1000 Genomes Project.